-15.8% of the DRR initiatives developed a GSI communication methods to reach men, women, children, PWD, the elderly and indigenous people.
+15.8% of the DRR initiatives developed a GSI communication method to reach men, women, children, PWD, the elderly and indigenous people.
+A good GSI communication method implies that gender stereotypes are not perpetuated and allows men and women to be on equal footing.
+Some of the good practices of GSI communication for DRR are; including perspectives of women, youth, the elderly and PWD in decision-making positions and including perspectives of women and men who challenge expected gender roles.
 For example, the project in northern Kenya trained women to be first responders during disasters.
-Their main responsibilities are to ensure that women and girls and the elderly receive information on disasters and actively participate in DRM project activities.
+Their main responsibilities are to ensure that women, girls, and the elderly receive information on disasters and actively participate in DRM project activities.
 In Rwanda, a NGO uses local women's organizations as an entry point to engage the hard-to-reach women such as widows, female-headed households.

-22.9% of DRR initiatives identified used gender-sensitive indicators in their M&E frameworks to aid in tracking how different DRR measures or interventions impact the lives of men, women, children, PWD, the elderly and indigenous people.
-The gender-sensitive indicators are also used to assess whether progress is made towards gender equality and if corrective measures are needed (i.e., numbers of men and women and their forms of participation, such as whether they hold decision- making positions, who takes up the resilience-enhancing practices and their perceptions of the success of the practice).
-For examples, Turkana County in Kenya has outlined a GSI monitoring and evaluation framework that comprehensively and explicitly integrates gender in their County monitoring and evaluation (M&E) systems.
-The framework provides guidance to ensure that gender is fully integrated throughout the M&E system for appropriate collection, compilation, analysis, dissemination, and use of gender data for decision making.
+22.9% of DRR initiatives identified used gender-sensitive indicators in their M&E frameworks to aid in tracking how different DRR measures or interventions impact the lives of men, women, children, PWD, the elderly and indigenous people (Table 1.5) The gender-sensitive indicators are also used to assess whether progress is made towards gender equality and if corrective measures are needed (i.e., numbers of men and women and their forms of participation, such as whether they hold decision- making positions, who takes up the resilience-enhancing practices and their perceptions of the success of the practice).
+For examples, Turkana County in Kenya has outlined a GSI monitoring and evaluation framework that comprehensively and explicitly integrates gender in their country monitoring and evaluation (M&E) systems.
+The framework provides guidance to ensure that gender is fully integrated throughout the M&E system for appropriate collection, compilation, analysis, dissemination, and use of gender data for decision-making.